cloudquery/cloudquery/README.md

 ## Hiring

-If you are into Go, Backend, Cloud, GCP, AWS - ping us at job [at] our domain
+If you are into Go, Backend, Cloud, GCP, AWS - ping us at jobs [at] our domain

 ## Contribution